Procurement Card User Manual

 Sales Tax Exemption

-RIT is sales tax exempt.
+RIT is exempt from sales tax.
 Provide RIT’s tax-exempt number to the supplier to avoid being charged sales tax.
-If a supplier requests a certificate, download it from the Controller’s Office website.
+If a supplier requests a certificate, download the corresponding document from the Sales Tax Exemption web page.

 Track Purchases